 Although all city officials are in favor of revitalizing West Ashley, not all of them agree on how to accomplish this task.
-An earlier set back this year came when City Council opposed the individuals appointed to the West Ashley Revitalization Commission because they thought City Council rather than the mayor should make these appointments.
+An earlier setback this year came when City Council opposed the individuals appointed to the West Ashley Revitalization Commission because they thought City Council rather than the mayor should make these appointments.
 They reversed their decision in September which allowed the selection process by the mayor to proceed.

 Mayor Tecklenburg said “a hallmark of my first year of activity was to try to get this revitalization commission going and work on other initiatives in West Ashley.
 There seems to be a disconnect here,” he said.
-“I just hate at this point to throw the baby out with the bathwater,” he told the Post & Courier, and added “we’re going to lose more months and end up with a little more confusion and frustration moving forward.”
+“I just hate at this point to throw the baby out with the bathwater,” he told the Post & Courier, and added, “we’re going to lose more months and end up with a little more confusion and frustration moving forward.”

 Dover Kohl will be considering whether to renegotiate the $498,000 contract with the city.
-If they choose not to, the mayor’s office can start negotiations with the second ranked pick to consult on the project, or open up bidding to new firms and start the selection process all over to develop the West Ashley Master Plan.
+If they choose not to, the mayor’s office can start negotiations with the second-ranked pick to consult on the project.
+Or, they could open up bidding to new firms and restart the selection process.

 Source: Post & Courier, December 24, 2016, “What’s Next for West Ashley Master Plan?” by Abigail Darlington

-Carolina Services, (CSI) is Charleston’s premier commercial space planning and improvement company.
-Contact CSI to see how we can help design, manage and implement innovative and cost effective solutions for your commercial space.
+When it’s time to build, renovate, or upfit your commercial space, call Carolina Services Inc. We are Charleston’s premier commercial space planning and improvement company.
+Contact CSI to see how we can help design, manage and implement innovative and cost-effective solutions for your commercial space.